dbltnk/participant-observer/implementation-plan.md

 5. **Game start time** - Now starts at 08:00 instead of midnight
 6. **Info box** - Restored bottom-left info box with game controls
 7. **Debug logging** - Removed spam, kept essential logging
+8. **Phaser migration** - Successfully migrated from vanilla JS to Phaser 3
+9. **Resource collection** - Implemented click-to-collect with inventory management
+10. **Well interaction** - Implemented drinking from wells to restore water
+11. **Code cleanup** - Removed orphaned CSS classes and legacy config values
+12. **Documentation** - Updated design doc and implementation plan to reflect Phaser 3 architecture

 ### 🔄 Next Priority: Phase 4 - Villager AI
-The core infrastructure is now complete and stable.
+The core infrastructure is now complete and stable with Phaser 3.
 The next major phase should focus on implementing the villager AI system to add life to the world and create the core gameplay dynamic of shared resources and competition.

 This plan prioritizes the core gameplay loop while maintaining flexibility for the 1-day timeline.
 The modular structure allows for easy iteration and debugging.